Barcelona 3 Day Itinerary: Must-See Sights and Hidden Gems

 After grabbing your sandwich, head up to Park Güell, another of Gaudí’s iconic creations that shouldn’t be missed when visiting Barcelona.

-To visit Park Güell, be sure to purchase tickets in advance on the official website.
 Since the tickets require a timed entry, you’ll want to coordinate this with your Sagrada Familia tickets.

 Bunkers del Carmel (Optional)

-If you’re up for a little adventure, make your way to the nearby Bunkers del Carmel, a former anti-aircraft bunker that now offers one of the best panoramic views of Barcelona.
+If you’re up for a little side adventure, make your way to the nearby Bunkers del Carmel, a former anti-aircraft bunker that now offers one of the best panoramic views of Barcelona.

-It’s a bit off the beaten path, but the 360-degree views from the roof of the bunker are unbeatable.
-Bring some drinks or snacks and enjoy the peaceful atmosphere as you take in the city from above.
+It’s a bit off the beaten path and requires an uphill climb, but the 360-degree views from the roof of the bunker are unbeatable.

 Drinks at a Rooftop Bar